 In addition to achievements and trophies, Borderlands has an in-game challenge system.
-The challenges are structured like achievements or trophies, but they are separate from either system and they reward your character with experience whenever you complete one.
+The challenges are structured like achievements or trophies; however, they are separate from those systems and reward characters with experience upon completion.

-Borderlands utilizes the Down But Not Out concept.
-When your health reaches zero, you will be immobilized and slowly "bleed out" as your screen loses contrast, but you can still fire your weapon.
-Also during this time, any teammate can come revive you.
-If you achieve a kill in this wounded state, you get a "Second Wind" which will instantly revive you with full shields.
-However, if you fail, you will respawn at the nearest New-U station for a fee.
-The fee is a percentage of your total cash on hand.
+Borderlands utilizes the down but not out concept.
+When health reaches zero, players will be immobilized and slowly "bleed out" as the screen loses contrast; however, weapons can still be fired.
+Teammates have the ability to revive fallen allies.
+If players achieve a kill in this wounded state, a "second wind" will be awarded, this will instantly revive the character with full shields.
+However, if a character cannot be revived, they will spawn at the nearest New-U station for a fee.
+The fee is a percentage of the player's total cash on hand.
 The percentage for respawning at a New-U station is between 10% and 14.3% averaging at 14.29%.
-The game will never make you go into negative money, so if you have no money the fee is waived.
+Players can never go into negative money, so if a player has no money the fee is waived.

 Each character has only one single Action Skill, which is earned at level 5.
-This is the first skill to be learned and ALL the others derive from it.
-Further developing your skills will also improve your action skill.
+This is the first skill to be learned and all the others derive from it.
+Further developing skills will also improve that action skill.
 All action skills are temporary.